-The ouster of Robert Dutton as chief executive officer of Rona Inc. (RON), Canada’s largest home improvement retailer, increases the chances talks with former suitor Lowe’s Cos (LOW) will resume.
+The ouster of Robert Dutton as chief executive officer of Rona Inc. (RON), Canada’s largest home improvement retailer, increases the chances talks with former suitor Lowe’s Cos (LOW:US) will resume.

 “As a shareholder, we hope that Mr. Dutton’s departure signals that the Rona board will be reassessing all avenues to unlock shareholder value,” Richard Fortin, Calgary-based portfolio manager at Bissett Investment Management, said in a telephone interview.
 “The obvious one is going back to the table with Lowe’s.”
 Bissett oversees C$15.8 billion ($15.8 billion), including about 2.1 percent of Rona as of June 30.